ganimaedes/fm/README.md

 # fm

-Fm is a terminal file manager/viewer for linux
+Fm is a terminal file manager/viewer for linux with an integrated terminal image viewer.

 To compile with gcc: